AlaskaAirlines/WebCoreStyleSheets/README.md

 ### Importing utility classes and using the !important flag

 When importing utility selectors developers have the option to invoke the `!important` CSS flag.
 Within WCSS the global `$important` variable is `null` by default.
-To change, simply change the value of the variable prior to importing any utility partials.
+To change, simply change the value of the variable before importing any utility partials.

 ```scss
 $important: true;
 ```

-Output of default selector
+The output of default selector

 ```css
 .util_is-lgOnly {